AlexErdei73/physics-engine/README.md

 ### Sample Project II

 There is a 0.1kg mass point, which can slide on a horizontal surface.
-It starts in a rest position.
-There is a 1N constant horizontal force accelerates it for 1s then the friction slows it down until it stops.
-How much is the achieved speed at the acceleration?
+It starts from the rest position.
+There is a 1N constant horizontal force accelerating it for 1s then the friction slows it down until it stops.
+How much is the achieved speed during the acceleration?
 How long is the path until it achieves this speed?
-How long it takes the friction to stop the mass point again?
-How far the mass point gets from the starting point?
+How long does the friction take to stop the mass point again?
+How far the mass point has got from the starting point?
 The friction coefficient is 0.3.

 Let's solve the problem with a calculation first.
 The normal force balances the gravity:/